BIRSBiointegration/whitePaper/manuscript.md

 ### Strategies for benchmarking

-* First, we acknowledge that benchmarking multi-modal methods on typical multi-modal datasets is inherently difficult, as we rarely know the ground truth [@doi:10.1186/1471-2105-10-34].
-* Simulation is useful for having known truth, but it is difficult to simulate realistic covariance structure across features and across data modalities.
+Benchmarking multi-modal methods on typical multi-modal datasets is inherently difficult, as we rarely know the ground truth [@doi:10.1186/1471-2105-10-34].
+Simulation is useful for having known truth, but it is difficult to simulate realistic covariance structure across features and across data modalities (**Figure**).

+#### Creating benchmarking datasets
-* Benchmarking datasets (add examples from Google Doc).
+(**add examples from Google Doc**)
 Benchmark datasets for single cell studies have largely centered around measuring sequencing depth and diversity of cell types derived from a single assay of interest (e.g. scRNAseq).
 A benchmark dataset serves a few purposes: